 This Municipal Service Review update was prepared by Fresno LAFCO.
-The Manager of the Fresno Mosquito and Vector Control District provided substantial information included in this service review.
+Fresno Mosquito and Vector Control District Manager provided substantial information included in this service review.
 Supporting documentation was made available through the effective partnership between the District, Madera LAFCO, and Fresno LAFCO.
-Fresno LAFCO staff extends its appreciation to District staff and Madera LAFCO for their assistance in the development of this Municipal Service Review.
+Fresno LAFCO staff extends its appreciation to the staff of the District and Madera LAFCO for their assistance in the development of this Municipal Service Review.